THE DOORS' "RIDERS ON THE STORM”: HOW THE RAIN EFFECT IS USED

 With the poetic sound of the thunderstorm we hear in

-at other times throughout their career, to be both innovative and precursor
+at other times throughout their career.

 P.S.: My book "The Doors Through Strange Days"- The most comprehensive journey ever made through The Doors' second LP, is out and available on Amazon.com!